Electrical and electronic products, mechanical, building and construction products and chemical, consumer and other products and systems

 Q9.
 Are all persons, firms and institutions eligible to apply for licences: (If not, is there a system of registration of persons or firms permitted to engage in importation?
 What persons or firms are eligible?
 Is there a registration fee?
 Is there a published list of authorized importers?) a) under restrictive licensing systems? b) under non-restrictive systems?

-Under the DTI-BPS process, all persons, firms and institutions, are eligible to apply for license provided that they meet the requirements/criteria laid down by the DTI-BPS.
+(b) Under the DTI-BPS process, all persons, firms and institutions, are eligible to apply for license provided that they meet the requirements/criteria laid down by the DTI-BPS.
+There is no registration system.

 Documentational and Other Requirements for Application for Licence